nus-cs2103-AY2122S1/ip/docs/README.md

 Excellent!
 I've added this task:
 [T] [H] Homework
 ```
-You might notice Tiger autocapitalises the first letter of `homework` for the user.
+Tiger autocapitalises the first letter of `homework` for the user.
 This is because Tiger has noticed that users tend to input all tasks in lower case, making the tasks look ugly.
 There is no way to disable this; free will is a lie.

 ______
 To add a new Event, the usage is: `event [event description] /at [event time] /priority [H|M|L]`.
 The `/priority` command is optional.
 Accepted date formats are `HH:mm` or `YYYY-MM-DD HH:mm`.
 The year input string should be **exactly** 4 characters, and their other date parameters should be **exactly** 2 characters.
 The year cannot be 0000.